Furkanzmc/zettelkasten.nvim/README.md

 There's no separate file type for zettelkasten.
 Markdown file type is used to extend the functionality to make it easier to take notes.

+For the most up to date information, please do `:help zettelkasten.txt`.
+I won't be updating README file for every single feature or update.

 # Demo

 Click the image for a demo.